Glossary of Terms

 A signed, written order by which one party (the drawer) instructs another party (the drawee) to pay a specified sum to a third party (the payee), at sight or at a specific date.
 Typical bank drafts are negotiable instruments and are similar in many ways to checks.

 The person who writes a check or draft instructing the drawee to pay someone else.

 Thieves rummage through trash looking for bills or other paper that includes your personal information.

-A service that allows an account holder to obtain account information and manage certain banking transactions through a personal computer via the financial institution's Web site on the Internet.
-(This is also known as Internet or online banking.)
+A service that allows an account holder to obtain account information and manage certain banking transactions through a personal computer via the financial institution's website.
+(This is also known as internet or online banking.)

 Electronic Check Conversion: